Here’s Why You Need to Get Hated on Twitter

 And when does this happen?
 When you start tweeting things that take people out of their comfort zones and push them to think critically about whether their views make sense.

-For the inflammatory engagement seekers, who many find amusing, the show stops when tweets start challenging people to question their own preconceived notions and engage in genuine discourse and debate over ideas.
+For the inflammatory engagement seekers, who many find amusing, the show stops when tweets start challenging people to question their own preconceptions, and engage in genuine discourse and debate over ideas.

 Of course, the truth is most people are not on Twitter to chat about their beliefs.
 If anything, they are there to reinforce them.
 And when you prod them to re-examine and question their beliefs and worldviews, you often dive off the cliff of entertaining indignation into the abyss of authentic outrage.